minio/docs/source/operations/concepts/architecture.rst

    AWS signature calculation uses the client-provided headers, such that any modification to those headers by load balancers, proxies, security programs, or other components can result in signature mismatch errors.
    Ensure any such intermediate components support pass-through of unaltered headers from client to server.

-   The complexity of signature calculation typically makes interfacing via CURL or similar REST clients difficult or impractical.
+   The complexity of signature calculation typically makes interfacing via ``curl`` or similar REST clients difficult or impractical.
    MinIO recommends using S3-compatible drivers which perform the signature calculation automatically as part of operations.

 Replicated MinIO Deployments
 ----------------------------

-MinIO :ref:`site replication <minio-site-replication-overview>` provides support synchronizing distinct independent deployments.
+MinIO :ref:`site replication <minio-site-replication-overview>` provides support for synchronizing distinct independent deployments.
    You can deploy peer sites in different racks, datacenters, or geographic regions to support functions like :abbr:`BC/DR (Business Continuity / Disaster Recovery)` or geo-local read/write performance in a globally distributed MinIO object store.

    .. figure:: /images/architecture/architecture-multi-site.svg